lsst-ts/ts_observatory_control/doc/user-guide/user-guide.rst

     await atcs.enable()

-Override settings for ATAOS only.
+Override the default configuration for ATAOS.
-Will inspect ``settingVersions`` event from all other CSCs in the group to determine the ``settingsToApply`` for the rest of them.

 .. code:: python

-    await atcs.enable(settings={"ataos": "constant_hex"})
+    await atcs.enable(overrides={"ataos": "constant_hex"})

-And finally, override settings for all the CSCs in the group.
+And finally, override overrides for all the CSCs in the group.
-Note how some of them receive an empty string, which is a way of enabling the CSC with default settings (and also work for when the CSC is not configurable).
+Note how some of them receive an empty string, which is a way of enabling the CSC with default overrides (and also work for when the CSC is not configurable).

 .. code:: python

     await atcs.enable(
-        settings={
+        overrides={
             "ataos": "current",
             "atmcs": "",
             "atptg": "",